gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/ssl-cert-expiring-soon.en.md

     `kubectl -n ingress-general-system describe cert general-istio-ingress-gateway`

 3. Restart the cert-manager with kubectl.
-This can be found in the **cert-manager**, or **cert-manager-system** namespace:
+This can be found in the **cert-manager-system** namespace:

-    `kubectl -n cert-manager rollout restart deploy cert-manager`
+    `kubectl -n cert-manager-system rollout restart deploy cert-manager`

 Cert-manager only authenticates once per hour.
 The wildcard certificate must be replaced to force cert-manager to re-authenticate immediately.
 This can be done by obtaining the YAML for the wildcard certificate, removing instance specific fields, deleting the certificate, and then re-applying the certificate.